-Performance in service shall be evidenced by one's willingness to assist the department, college, university, profession, and clientele groups in achieving desired goals and objectives.
-Examples include serving on department, college, university, or professional organization committees, serving as an officer in college, university, or professional organizations, editorships, participating as a journal or project reviewer, service on clientele boards, and other outreach activities not associated with teaching, research or extension.
+Performance of faculty in service is evidenced by activities that assist the department, college, university, profession, and clientele groups in achieving desired goals and objectives.
+Examples include serving on department, college, university, or professional organization committees, serving as an officer in college, university, or professional organizations, editorships, participating as a journal, project, or grant proposal reviewer, service on clientele boards, and other outreach activities not associated with teaching, research, or extension.